 Cardano has been dubbed as an “Ethereum killer” due to its introduction of smart contracts.
 Cardano’s blockchain doesn’t suffer from congestion and gas fees the same way Ethereum’s does.
 However, Cardano has a substantially smaller market cap, community and list of supported dApps in comparison to Ethereum.
 Additionally, new competitors like Solana and Polygon have put pressure on Cardano to continue evolving if it's any chance of usurping Ethereum.

-For those that are looking to invest in altcoins, Cardano is one of the most-hyped ones out there, consistently sitting in the top 10 cryptocurrencies by market cap.
+For those who are looking to invest in altcoins, Cardano is one of the most-hyped ones out there, consistently sitting in the top 10 cryptocurrencies by market cap.
 Although it has experienced a rocky start to 2022, investors won’t be too alarmed given its excellent long-term potential, active community and roadmap to improve the underlying technology.
 Cardano’s stature in the crypto industry has made it relatively easy to safely purchase, store and sell ADA for even complete novices.